Chapter 5 Exploring a single variable

 An illustration of the difference between how the mean and the median should be interpreted.
 The mean is basically the "centre of gravity" of the data set: if you imagine that the histogram of the data is a solid object, then the point on which you could balance it (as if on a see-saw) is the mean.
 In contrast, the median is the middle observation.
 Half of the observations are smaller, and half of the observations are larger.

-Figure 5.5: An illustration of the difference between how the mean and the median should be interpreted.
+Figure 5.6: An illustration of the difference between how the mean and the median should be interpreted.
 The mean is basically the “centre of gravity” of the data set: if you imagine that the histogram of the data is a solid object, then the point on which you could balance it (as if on a see-saw) is the mean.
 In contrast, the median is the middle observation.
 Half of the observations are smaller, and half of the observations are larger.

 • For interval and ratio scale data, either one is generally acceptable.
 Which one you pick depends a bit on what you’re trying to achieve.
 The mean has the advantage of using all the information in the data (which is useful when you don’t have a lot of data), but it’s very susceptible to extreme values, as we’ll see in Chapter 5.1.4.

-Let’s expand on that last part a little.
-One consequence is that there are systematic differences between the mean and the median when the histogram is asymmetric (skewed; see Chapter 5.3).
-This is illustrated in Figure 5.5 notice that the median (right hand side) is located closer to the “body” of the histogram, whereas the mean (left hand side) gets dragged towards the “tail” (where the extreme values are).
-To give a concrete example, suppose Bob (income $50,000), Kate (income $60,000) and Jane (income $65,000) are sitting at a table: the average income at the table is $58,333 and the median income is $60,000.
+Example 5.3 (Mean or median) Suppose Bob (income $50,000), Kate (income $60,000) and Jane (income $65,000) are sitting at a table: the average income at the table is $58,333 and the median income is $60,000.
 Then Bill sits down with them (income $100,000,000).
 The average income has now jumped to $25,043,750 but the median rises only to $62,500.
 If you’re interested in looking at the overall income at the table, the mean might be the right answer; but if you’re interested in what counts as a typical income at the table, the median would be a better choice here.

-5.1.4 Outliers and trimmed mean
+5.1.4 Trimmed mean

-One of the fundamental rules of applied statistics is that the data are messy.
-Real life is never simple, so the data sets you obtain are never as straightforward as the statistical theory says.14 This can have awkward consequences.
-To illustrate, consider this rather strange-looking data set: \[ -100,2,3,4,5,6,7,8,9,10 \] If you were to observe this in a real-life data set, you’d probably suspect that there is something odd about the \(-100\) value.
+Example 5.4 (Outliers) Consider this rather strange-looking data set: 100,2,3,4,5,6,7,8,9,10 -100,2,3,4,5,6,7,8,9,10 If you were to observe this in a real-life data set, you’d probably suspect that there is something odd about the 100-100 value.
 It’s probably an outlier, a value that doesn’t belong with the others.
 You might consider removing it from the data set entirely.
 In this particular case, it might be the right call.
-In real life, however, you don’t always get such cut-and-dried examples.
-For instance, you might get this instead: \[ -15,2,3,4,5,6,7,8,9,12 \] The \(-15\) looks suspicious, but not as much as that \(-100\) did.
+However, you don’t always get such cut-and-dried examples.
+For instance, you might get this instead: 15,2,3,4,5,6,7,8,9,12 -15,2,3,4,5,6,7,8,9,12 The 15-15 looks suspicious, but not as much as that 100-100 did.
 In this case, it’s a little trickier.
 It might be a legitimate observation; it might not.

+The goal is to preserve the best characteristics of the mean and the median: just like a median, you aren’t highly influenced by extreme outliers.
 Generally, we describe a trimmed mean in terms of the percentage of observations on either side that are discarded.
 So, for instance, a 10% trimmed mean discards the largest 10% of the observations and the smallest 10% of the observations and then takes the mean of the remaining 80% of the observations.
 Not surprisingly, the 0% trimmed mean is just the regular mean, and the 50% trimmed mean is the median.
 In that sense, trimmed means provide a whole family of central tendency measures that span the range from the mean to the median.

 Mean: 4.1